Serving Beaver Dam & Necedah

 Each year, American Bank receives numerous worthwhile donation, sponsorship and support requests.
 In order to maximize impact on our communities through our corporate philanthropy, American Bank gives priority to organizations or programs that align closely with our Charitable Giving Focus.

-For 2019, American Bank’s employees have chosen to partner with Badger Honor Flight, Green Valley Enterprises, Church Health Services/Downtown Beaver Dam Inc.'s Fall Downtown Festival, Dodge County Toy Bank and Kiwanis/ Red Kettle Ringers.
+For 2021, American Bank’s employees have chosen to partner with Badger Honor Flight, Green Valley Enterprises, Church Health Services, Dodge County Toy Bank, Beaver Dam and Necedah School Districts, Big Brothers Big Sisters, and many other deserving organizations.

 We have experienced many technology advancements, building expansions, and additions and changes in personnel over the years.
 But one thing remains unchanged: all decisions at American Bank are made with the needs of the local community in mind.
 With friendly and knowledgeable staff members at offices and “Personal Banker” lending services for mortgage services, personal loans and business loans, we proudly continue to serve you, our valued customers!